snehabedadhala/GDPTeam01/README.md

 [Link 5](https://developers.google.com/maps/documentation/javascript/get-api-key)

 Added relations to all the tables and discussed how to maintain the log tables in future with team

+Created the relationships between the tables in the ER- Diagram and working to implement the complete database schema.
+While developing the application, based on the performance, we may have split the main table to multiple sub tables.
+Some more log tables need to be created to maintain and track all the changes.